-We conduct substantially all of our business in China via Shanghai Xiao-i, the VIE, due to PRC legal restrictions of foreign ownership in certain sectors.
+We conduct substantially all of our business in China through Shanghai Xiao-i, the VIE, due to PRC legal restrictions of foreign ownership in certain sectors.
 Substantially all of Xiao-I Corporation's revenues, costs and net income in China are directly or indirectly generated through the VIE.
-Xiao-I Corporation, through its indirect subsidiary, Zhizhen Technology, has signed various agreements with the VIE and shareholders of the VIE to allow the transfer of economic benefits from the VIE to Zhizhen Technology and to direct the activities of the VIE.

-Total assets and liabilities presented on Xiao-I Corporation's consolidated balance sheets and revenue, expense, net income presented on consolidated statement of operations and comprehensive income as well as the cash flow from operating, investing and financing activities presented on the consolidated statement of cash flows are substantially the financial position, operation and cash flow of the VIE and VIE's subsidiaries.
-The Company has not provided any financial support to the VIE and the VIE's subsidiaries for the fiscal years ended at December 31, 2020 and December 31, 2021, our variable interest entities accounted for an aggregate of 100% of our total assets and total liabilities.
+Xiao-I Corporation, through its indirect wholly owned subsidiary, Zhizhen Technology, has signed various agreements with the VIE and shareholders of the VIE to allow the transfer of economic benefits from the VIE to Zhizhen Technology and to direct the activities of the VIE.
+Total assets and liabilities presented on Xiao-I Corporation's consolidated balance sheets and revenue, expense, net income presented on consolidated statement of operations and comprehensive income as well as the cash flow from operating, investing and financing activities presented on the VIE's subsidiaries.
+The Company has not provided any financial support to the VIE and the VIE's subsidiaries for the fiscal years ended at December 31, 2019, 2020 and December 31, 2021, the variable interest entities accounted for an aggregate of 100% of our total assets and total liabilities.
 As of December 31, 2020 and 2021, \$697,798 and \$1,254,528 of cash, cash equivalents and restricted cash were denominated in RMB, respectively.